grafana/mimir/docs/sources/architecture/store-gateway.md

 Store-gateways periodically re-download the bucket index to get an updated view over the long-term storage and discover new or deleted blocks.
 New blocks can be uploaded by [ingesters]({{< relref "./ingester.md" >}}) or by the [compactor]({{< relref "./compactor.md" >}}).
-The compactor additionally may have deleted blocks or marked others for deletion since the last scan.
+The compactor additionally may have deleted blocks or marked others for deletion since the last check.
+For new blocks the store-gateway downloads their index header, while for deleted blocks the index header is offloaded.
 The frequency at which this occurs is configured with the `-blocks-storage.bucket-store.sync-interval` flag.

 The blocks chunks and the entire index are never fully downloaded by the store-gateway.
 The index-header is stored to the local disk, in order to avoid having to re-download it on subsequent restarts of a store-gateway.
 For this reason, it's recommended - but not required - to run the store-gateway with a persistent disk.
 For example, if you're running the Grafana Mimir cluster in Kubernetes, you may use a StatefulSet with a PersistentVolumeClaim for the store-gateways.